Approximate Bayesian Model Selection with the Deviance Statistic: Objective Bayesian Model Selection in Regression

 \subsubsection{Asymptotic distributions of the deviance statistic}

-Consider the frequentist approach to model selection, where test statistics are used to assess the evidence against the null hypothesis $H_{0}: \boldsymbol{\beta}_{j} = 0$ in a specific GLM $\mi_{j}$.
-This null hypothesis restriction corresponds to the null model $\mi_{0}$ without any covariates, so the linear predictor contains just the intercept $\alpha$.
+Consider the frequentist approach to model selection, where test statistics are used to assess the evidence against the null model $\mi_{0}\dvtx \bolds{\beta}_{j} = \mathbf{0}$ in a specific GLM $\mi_{j}$.
 A popular choice is the deviance (or likelihood ratio test) statistic